Characters of the Dead or Alive series: NiCO

 Yohei Shimbori said she "was created for anime fans around the world.
 We made her cute but also very smart, she's a scientist, all that in order to make her cool."
 Shimbori said her fighting style was inspired by him watching the Indonesian film The Raid.
 Previously he said NiCO has been created primarily for the Japanese and Asian markets, influenced by anime and light novels.
 She was at first supposed to be a Russian; her Japanese voice actor Sumire Uesaka was originally chosen for her Russian language skills.
 He also said that he initially wanted her to look even younger than Marie does.
 According to Weekly Famitsu Magazine on the final poll results of Dead or Alive Xtreme Venus Vacation 4th anniversary on November 18, 2021, NiCO is one of the top three remaining mainline fighters alongside Tina and Mila to be first qualify to return in the said gacha game, with NiCO is ranked at the 1st.

+NiCO has pale skin, green eyes, glasses and light blue short hair.

 Other characters

+Alicia Armstrong

+Alicia Armstrong (アリシア・アームストロング, Arishia Āmusutrongu) is Bass Armstrong's wife and Tina's mother.
+She died sometimes after being diagnosed with an unknown illness when Tina was six years old, forcing Bass to raise her by himself.
+In one of Bass' cutscenes in DOA4, when Tina is thanking people to her interviewers, she thanks Alicia.